ElasticEmail/elasticemail-js/docs/EventsApi.md

   'to': new Date("2013-10-20T19:20:30+01:00"), // Date | Ending date for search in YYYY-MM-DDThh:mm:ss format.
   'fileFormat': new ElasticEmail.ExportFileFormats(), // ExportFileFormats | Format of the exported file 'compressionFormat': new ElasticEmail.CompressionFormat(), // CompressionFormat | FileResponse compression format.
 None or Zip.
-  'fileName': filename.txt // String | Name of your file including extension.
+  'fileName': "filename.txt" // String | Name of your file including extension.
 };
 apiInstance.eventsExportPost(opts, (error, data, response) => {
   if (error) {